Students with Symptoms of Illness

-Communicable diseases are those diseases that may be transmitted from person to person and are the most common cause of school absenteeism.
+Communicable diseases may be transmitted from person to person and are the most common cause of school absenteeism.
 It is important to know how communicable diseases are transmitted, diagnosed and treated and what precautions can be taken to prevent their occurrence or their spread.

 Full cooperation with the Public Health Department is expected when requested during an outbreak.